lff0305/jdkPortable/README.md

-A simple script to unzip the jdk installer without install it.
+A simple script to extract the jdk installer without install it.

 Usage: